Trinitro21/tpv/README.md

 * `edgetopend`, `edgebottomend`, `edgeleftend`, `edgerightend`
 	The command to run when a slide from the corresponding edge of the screen is lifted, so that the mouse position change doesn't interfere with the script.
 	Default is an empty string.

+# Issues / To do

+* Redraw events don't work, even with all the possible `clearmethod` values.
+This leads to the shapes drawn staying on screen until the application or the compositor redraws the screen.

+* Some applications implement their own version of this application's rightclickonhold.
+Possibly there could be a blacklist of which applications should be excluded from the gesture.
+	This would require the application to figure out which window the cursor is currently over, get its application class, and compare that to a list.

+* Sometimes the touch from a swipe starts being registered far inside the screen.
+Perhaps the program could extrapolate the touch position at the frame before it started with a linear algorithm and use that value to determine if the touch started from the edge.
+This would occur at the second frame of the touch rather than the first.

+* Edge swipe gestures trigger when any touch starts from the edge.
+It could be limited to the first finger only.